appium/node-simctl/README.md

 ### Advanced Usage

-Any simctl subcommand could be called via `exec` method, which accepts the subcommand itself as the first aegument and the set of options, which may contain addtional command args, environment variables, encoding, etc. For example:
+Any simctl subcommand could be called via `exec` method, which accepts the subcommand itself as the first argument and the set of options, which may contain additional command args, environment variables, encoding, etc. For example:

 ```js